In an identity, meanings set the agenda.

 Free Webinar: Introduction to Logotelogy

 To learn more about logoteleology (or its short version, logotelogy) contact the author: Luis A. Marrero at Luis@bostonimp.com for access to the pre-recorded webcast.

 About the author

 Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and with co-author Daniel Persuitte, he published his second book, Meaningful Purpose: A Primer in Logoteleology.
 He is the pioneer of Logoteleology, and Second Wave Organization Development (OD 2.0).
-Luis is CEO of the Boston Institute for Meaningful Purpose, and at the time of publication, Deputy Chairman of the Board of the International Network on Personal Meaning (INPM); and co-founder of INPM’s Meaning and Work Interest Group.
-Luis, at the time of publication, serves as Editor of the INPM Member Newsletter.
+Luis is the Founding Partner of the Boston Institute for Meaningful Purpose, former Deputy Chairman of the Board of the International Network on Personal Meaning (INPM).
+Luis served as Editor of the INPM Member Newsletter.
 He is also a member of the International Positive Psychology Association (IPPA), and co-founder of IPPA’s Work & Organization Division (W&OD).
-He, at the time of publication, is Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.
+He was Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.

 Luis provides individual, team and organization development consulting; coaching, assessment and development services to an international audience leveraging his Meaningful Purpose Psychology (Logoteleology) expertise.
 He is a frequent speaker and presenter before professional and psychological associations.
 Luis has worked for Fortune 500 Companies both as an employee and a consultant.
 He worked for 8 years for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.